 5.7.3 Public notice and comment.
-After the determinations are made, SCDHHS will publish the following lists of settings per CMS guidance issued March 22, 201928:
+After the determinations are made, SCDHHS will publish the following lists of settings per CMS guidance issued March 22, 201933 and in accordance with the new deadlines per CMS guidance issued July 14, 2020:

-- Settings that the state believes overcome their presumed institutional nature and a summary of how each setting will do so for CMS heightened scrutiny review. - Settings that the state believes have overcome their presumed institutional nature and demonstrated compliance with HCBS settings criteria by July 1, 2020.
+- Settings that the state believes overcome their presumed institutional nature and a summary of how each setting will do so for CMS heightened scrutiny review. - Settings that the state believes have overcome their presumed institutional nature and demonstrated compliance with HCBS settings criteria by July 1, 2021.
 These settings will not be submitted for CMS heightened scrutiny review, but CMS may review these settings and they are available for public comment, per CMS guidance issued March 22, 2019.
 Information supporting remediation for these settings is available upon request. - Settings the state has determined cannot overcome their presumed institutional nature and will not receive Medicaid reimbursement for HCBS after the transition period.